ccharon/docs/thinkpad-boot-logo/readme.md

 selecting the wrong drive will also wipe that drive, so be careful!

 ### find your usb drive
+do lsblk before inserting your usb stick, then insert the usb stick and issue lsblk again, the added device should be your usb stick.

 ```bash
 lsblk
 ```